Vladmidir/checkers-react/notes.md

 ### do next
-- Implement 'taking' functionality for blue.
+- Implement Kings.
-- Force the user to take if a take is possible (according to the rules).
-- Need to scan the board searching for forced takes after every move!
-- refactor the code.
+- Announce the winner.

 ### interesting